-Guaranteed minimum pension: Persons who received the guaranteed minimum pension prior to July 1, 2008, and who do not opt for the new disability solidarity benefit.
-(The guaranteed minimum pension has been replaced by the disability solidarity benefit.)

-Paid with at least 10 years of contributions; at least 2 years of contributions in the 5 years before the disability began; or was making contributions when the disability began.
-The guarantee is paid if the insured's disability pension is less than the minimum pension (104,959.87 pesos for a pensioner younger than age 70; 114,765.54 pesos from age 70 to age 75; or 122,450.96 pesos if older than age 75).
+Guaranteed minimum pension: Persons who received the guaranteed minimum pension prior to July 1, 2008, and who do not opt for the new disability solidarity top-up benefit.
+The guarantee is paid if the insured's disability pension is less than the minimum pension (111,855.55 pesos for a pensioner younger than age 70; 122,305.43 pesos from age 70 to age 75; or 130,495.77 pesos if older than age 75).

-Disability social security solidarity contribution (meanstested): Age 18 to 64 with at least 5 years of residence in Chile in the last 6 years and assessed with a disability.
-The insured must have a base pension (disability pension from individual account plus any survivor benefits received) of less than the basic disability solidarity pension (75,000 pesos a month) and the pensioner's family must be among the poorest 50% of the population (rising to 60% around 2012) as assessed by the census.
+Disability social security solidarity top-up benefit (meanstested): Age 18 to 64, a resident of Chile for five of the last six years, and assessed with a disability.
+The insured must have a base pension (disability pension from individual account plus any survivor benefits received) of less than the basic disability solidarity pension (78,449 pesos a month) and the pensioner's family must be among the poorest 60% of the population as assessed by the census.

 Survivor pension: The insured was in covered employment or was a pensioner at the time of death.
-Coverage is extended for up to 12 months after employment ceases if the insured had at least 6 months of contributions in the last year of employment.
+Coverage is extended for up to 12 months after employment ceases if the insured had at least six months of contributions in the last year of employment.
 Coverage is extended up to age 65 for women who are employed after age 60.

-Eligible survivors are a widow(er) who was married to the insured for at least 6 months (at least 3 years if the insured was a pensioner); the mother of the deceased's extramarital children; children younger than age 18 (age 24 if a student, no age limit if disabled); and parents in the absence of other eligible survivors.
+Eligible survivors are a widow(er) who was married to the insured for at least six months (at least three years if the insured was a pensioner); the mother of the deceased's extramarital children; children younger than age 18 (age 24 if a student, no age limit if disabled); and the deceased's parents if there are no other eligible survivors.

-Child benefit: Women age 65 or older who receive a survivor pension from the mandatory individual account system and gave birth to or adopted at least one child in their lifetime, have been residents of Chile for at least 20 years, retired on or after July 1, 2009, and are not eligible for the benefit through any other program.
+Child benefit: Women aged 65 or older who receive a survivor pension from the mandatory individual account system and gave birth to or adopted at least one child in their lifetime, have been residents of Chile for at least 20 years, retired on or after July 1, 2009, and are not eligible for the benefit through any other program.

-Old-age pension: Wage earners must be age 65 with at least 1,040 weeks of work (men), age 65 with 800 weeks of work and, since coverage began, at least 50% of the weeks in covered employment (men), or age 60 with at least 520 weeks of work (women).
+Old-age pension: Wage earners must be age 65 or older with at least 1,040 weeks of work or 800 weeks of work with at least 50% of the weeks since coverage began in covered employment (men), or age 60 or older with at least 520 weeks of work (women).

-Salaried employees must be age 65 with at least 10 years of contributions (men) or age 60 with at least 10 years of contributions (women).
+Salaried employees must be age 65 or older (men) or age 60 or older (women) with at least 10 years of contributions.